-Our Audit Committee has the responsibility to consider and discuss with the Company's management and auditors, as appropriate, the Company's guidelines and policies with respect to financial risk management and financial risk assessment, including the Company's major financial risk exposures and the steps taken by management to monitor and control these exposures.
-In addition, the Audit Committee considers management risks relating to data privacy, technology and information security, including cybersecurity, and back-up of information systems and the steps the Company has taken to monitor and control such exposures, as well as overseeing the performance of our internal audit function, as applicable.
+Our Audit Committee has the responsibility to consider and discuss with the Company's management and auditors, as appropriate, the Company's guidelines and policies with respect to the management and assessment of risk in all areas of the Company's business, including the Company's major financial, accounting, operational, tax, legal, compliance and privacy risk exposures and the steps taken by management to monitor and control these exposures.
+In addition, the Audit Committee considers material risks relating to data privacy, technology and information security, including cybersecurity, threats and back-up of information systems and the steps the Company has taken to monitor and control such exposures, as well as overseeing the performance of our internal audit function, as applicable.

 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking, including risks related to executive compensation and overall compensation and benefit strategies, plans, arrangements, practices and policies.
+The Compensation Committee also reviews and oversees risk management policies and practices relating to human capital management.

 Our Nominating and Corporate Governance Committee monitors the effectiveness of our Corporate Governance Guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
-The Nominating and Corporate Governance Committee also oversees and reviews with management the Company's major legal compliance risk exposures and the steps management has taken to monitor or mitigate such exposures, including the Company's procedures and any related policies with respect to risk assessment and risk management.
-Additionally, the Nominating and Corporate Governance Committee monitors the Company's risk exposures related to environmental, social and governance matters, including climate-related risks.
+The Nominating and Corporate Governance Committee also reviews and oversees the Company's Stock Ownership Guidelines (as applicable to our non-employee directors).
+Additionally, the Nominating and Corporate Governance Committee monitors the Company's risk exposures related to environmental, social and governance matters and corporate social responsibility matters, including climate-related risks.